Bedford Nova Scotia

 Located on the shores of the gorgeous Bedford Basin the Bedford Nova Scotia community is one of the most beautiful anywhere.
 One only has to see sailboats navigating the Bedford basin in the summer to fall in love with this community.

-Boasting a population estimated between 30,000 and 35,000, Bedford Nova Scotia is a small, friendly community of primarily middle class professional people.
+Boasting a population estimated between 30,000 and 35,000, Bedford Nova Scotia is a small, friendly community.
 Bedford is strategically located.
 Halifax and Dartmouth are 15 minutes away as is the Halifax International Airport.
 Either city can be reached without crossing the bridges.

 Two parks located on the Bedford basin provide stunning and relaxing waterfront views.
 Dewolfe Park is located within the Bedford Waterfront Development.
 It offers a 1 mile walking path along the shores of the basin as well as a spacious grassed area for free play or picnics.
 An elaborate pirate theme play structure is very popular with the children.
 This park also plays host to many community events such as Bedford Days, a summer festival held around the end of June each year and Light Up Bedford Parade at Christmas.